-1 Introduction
+1. Introduction

-The extensive study of social networks across several disciplines has brought to light many patterns of how people (or organizations) are related to each other.
-While in most studies network ties are assumed to be positive, e.g. friendship; negative ties, e.g. hostility, also exist in many applications.
-Signed networks capture both positive and negative ties.1 When using network data, it may be crucial to consider the sign of a relation.
-Consider the following example:
+The extensive study of social networks across several disciplines has revealed many patterns of how people (or organizations) are related to each other [16].
+While in most studies links are assumed to be positive (e.g., friendship), negative links (e.g., hostility) also exist in many applications.
+Signed networks capture both positive and negative links and thus allow us to represent structures that could not be represented with a standard network.
+Relative to their importance, signed networks are considered as under-studied [15].
+While multiple common complex network problems, such as node ranking and community detection, are studied also for signed networks, this is rarely the case for the problem of node classification [30].